BPJandree/GOSTlibs/TUTORIAL.md

 data("inAdmin")
 ```

-In R you can load data that is provided in packages by first opening the packge to which the data belongs to, and then running the ```data()``` command.
+In R you can load data that is provided in packages by first opening the package to which the data belongs to, and then running the ```data()``` command.
 We will have to add our datasets to the package.

 To add example data, first download the RawSampleData from the [RawSampleData subfolder on my github]()